laudenberg/twitter-com-extensions/README.md

 - If `make` cannot find `google-chrome` put the Chrome executable into your `$PATH`.
 - Point your browser to `packed/twitter-com-extensions.crx` inside the extension's root.

+### Strategy

+To be able to change the contents of tweets, the extension looks every two seconds whether new tweets arrived at the DOM and then operates on them.
+For the worst case it may happen, that tweets appear standard for the first two seconds until they change.
+We are looking into measures to intercept events like Ajax Requests to better respond to changes.
+We are glad about every good advice!